PluribusDigital/playbook/delivery/software-dev.md

 We have to track the stuff we're all doing, so that we know what each team member is working on, and what comes next.
 New system capabilities can be represented as user stories.
 We generally start with a very short description ("As a ...
 I want the ability to do ... so that I can ..."), and then build out more information.

 Teams can use a physical board (i.e. post-it notes on the wall), or more commonly a work tracking software.
 Popular specialized software includes JIRA and GitHub Issues.
 Other general purpose tools like Trello can also work.
-Any tool allows us to track key elements including:
+Any tool that allows us to track key elements including:

  * Title
  * Size/points